Etherspot

 Introduction

 This component allows you to tell TransactionKit that there will be a blockchain transaction performed.
-This TransactionKit component is likely to be the one you use the most to send a basic transaction, such as sending ETH (or the native token on any other chain we support) to another blockchain address on the same chain.
+This TransactionKit component is likely to be the one you use the most to send a basic transaction, such as sending ETH (or the native token ) to another blockchain address on the same chain.

 You can have 1 or many <EtherspotTransaction /> components inside an <EtherspotBatch /> component to be sent at the same time (i.e. as part of the same "batch").